jonrh/isjs-webpack-bugExample/README.md

 # isjs-webpack-bugExample
+**Note 2016.01.03**: This issue has now been fixed in [pull request #138](https://github.com/arasatasaygin/is.js/pull/138/) of the [is.js](https://github.com/arasatasaygin/is.js) library.
+Many thanks go to @arasatasaygin, @ryantemple, and others for their excellent work.

 This repository is an example demonstration of a bug when requiring the brilliant library [is.js](http://arasatasaygin.github.io/is.js/) with the module bundler [webpack](http://webpack.github.io/).